-The general picture is that the stock and option holdings in the observed contract are replaced by option holdings that are considerably deeper into the money.
-As options are less valuable than shares, this exchange is accompanied by an increase in the base salary, so that the new contract provides the same expected utility to the agent as the observed contract.
+provides the same expected utility to the agent as the observed contract.
 The savings generated by switching to the model contract are limited, however.
-The median firm would just save 2.1% of the contracting costs for $\gamma=3$ and the average is 5.7%.
+The median firm would save just 2.1% of the contracting costs for $\gamma=3$, and the average is 5.7%.
 This is hardly a savings potential that would trigger shareholder activism or takeovers.
 The comparatively small savings imply that a portfolio of stock and at-the-money options constitutes a good substitute for in-the-money options.
 The numerical flip side of low savings is that the objective function (after taking into account the constraints) is rather flat.
 While this is certainly a complication when it comes to solving the model numerically, it is not a problem of our model but rather a result.

 Figure 4 illustrates our main results.
 It shows the wealth function $W_T^{lin}(P_T)$ of the observed contract and the model contract for one CEO in our sample.
-This CEO is not representative for our sample; for the representative CEO, the two contracts are more difficult to be distinguish visually.
+This CEO is not representative of our sample; for the representative CEO, the two contracts are more difficult to distinguish visually.
 The three arrows in Figure 4 illustrate the main features of the model contract as compared to the observed contract that consists of a portfolio of stock and at-the-money options.
-The first feature of the model contract is that it provides for less punishment in the bad states of the world than the observed contract, which improves the risk-taking incentives.
-On the other hand, the model contract also gives fewer rewards in the best states of the world (feature 2), which reduces the risk-taking incentives.
+The first feature of the model contract is that it provides less punishment when performance is poor than the observed contract, which improves the risk-taking incentives.
+On the other hand, the model contract also gives fewer rewards when performance is good (feature 2), which reduces the risk-taking incentives.
 Effort incentives, on the other hand, are reduced by both features (1) and (2).
 Moving the strike price more into the money (feature 3), however, increases the effort incentives and offsets the effect of features (1) and (2).
 Therefore, the model contract moves some of the effort incentives from the tails of the distribution to its center.
-Finally observe that features (1) and (2) make the model contract less risky than the observed contract.
+Finally, it should also be noted that features (1) and (2) make the model contract less risky than the observed contract.
 Therefore, the agent demands a lower risk premium and the model contract is cheaper for shareholders.
 The same effects can be found for the general optimal contract depicted in Figure 2.

 In-the-money options are rare in U.S. compensation practice.
-A potential reason is that the U.S. tax system strongly discriminates against in-the-money options (see Walker, 2009).
+One potential reason for this is that the U.S. tax system discriminates strongly against in-the-money options (see Walker, 2009).
 In the remainder of this section, we therefore describe the optimal option contract if realistic taxes are taken into account.
 According to IRC Section 409A, income from in-the-money options is subject to a 20% penalty tax that has to be paid by the executive at the time of vesting.
 Shares, at-the-money options, or out-of-the-money options are not subject to this additional tax.
-Moreover, in-the-money options (like restricted stock) do not automatically qualify as performance-based pay under IRC Section 162(m) and therefore count towards the \$1 million per executive that are tax deductible at the firm level.
+Moreover, in-the-money options (like restricted stock) do not automatically qualify as performance-based pay under IRC Section 162(m) and therefore count towards the \$1 million per executive that are tax-deductible at the firm level.
 However, this rule can easily be circumvented by subjecting in-the-money options to specific performance criteria.
-Therefore, we concentrate on the 20% penalty tax from Section 409A and neglect the potential effects of Section 162(m) in the following analysis.22
+Therefore, in the following analysis, we concentrate on the 20% penalty tax from Section 409A and ignore the potential effects of Section 162(m).23